CompuTec/computec-docs/docs/wms/user-guide/custom-decoder.md

 The scanned code consists of the following URL address: `https://address.com/ItemCode/BatchNumber/dd-mm-yyyy`.

-    We want to extract and pass the following information to CompuTec WMS from this address: Item Code, Batch Number, and Expiry Date, with the date converted to the YYMMDD format.
+    We aim to extract the following information from this URL and pass it to CompuTec WMS:: Item Code, Batch Number, and Expiry Date, with the date converted to the YYMMDD format.

     1. Create a new decoder.
     2. Create the following variables: